mawrkus/pull-request-review-guide/README.md

 Remember that you are in the review to provide feedback, not to be a gatekeeper.

 • [Go top](#-guidelines) •

+#### What to look for

+Make sure to take into considerations each ot these points:

+- **Design:** Do the interactions of the various pieces of code make sense?
+Does this change integrate well with the rest of the code base?
+Is now a good time to add this functionality?
+- **Functionality:** Does this code do what the author intended?
+Is what the author intended good for the users of this code (end-users AND developers)?
+- **Complexity:** Can the code be understood quickly?
+Will developers be likely to introduce bugs when they try to call or modify this code?
+Is it over-engineered?
+Is it trying to solve a problem that the author speculates might need to be solved in the future instead of solving the problem they know needs to be solved now?
+- **Tests:** Does the code have appropriate unit tests?
+Are they correct, sensible and useful?
+Review them first, they will help you understand the intent of the author very quickly (could be just by looking at their names).
+- **Naming:** Did the author pick good names for everything?
+Long enough to fully communicate what the item is or does, without being so long that it becomes hard to read?
+- **Comments:** Did the author wrote clear and useful comments in understandable English?
+Do they explain the "why?" instead of the "what".
+- **Consistency:** Does the code follow the existing agreements about style, naming, files organization, etc.?

 ## 📔 Interactions